Bolton and Undercliffe

 Bolton and Undercliffe is an electoral ward in the City of Bradford Metropolitan District Council, England.

 The population of the ward at the 2011 Census was 16,365.
-Bolton and Undercliffe covers the area east of Bradford Beck, between Shipley & Wrose to the north and central Bradford to the south.
+Bolton and Undercliffe covers the area east of Bradford Beck, between Shipley and Wrose to the north and central Bradford to the south.
 It is a largely urban area.

 Bolton

 Bolton was a former village north of Bradford, but merged with Bradford in the 19th century.

-Bolton is made of localities such as Bolton Woods, Ashbourne and Bolton Outlanes.
+Bolton is made up of localities such as Bolton Woods, Ashbourne and Bolton Outlanes.

 Bolton refers from Old English bothl/boōl-tun "village with buildings".
 The name was recorded as Boltetone in 1186.